Motion Detector, order code MD-BTD, $79

 - Tip 3: If you are monitoring the motion of objects on a table or track, tilt the head up slightly.

-- Tip 4: Use the Track mode switch when using a cart on track.
-Use Normal mode for all other applications.
+- Tip 4: Use the Cart-on-track mode switch when using a cart on track.
+Use Normal (Person/Ball) mode for all other applications.
 It does no harm to try the other mode.

 - Tip 5: Increase target's area.